 • Participate in mid-term and end-of-term evaluations with the Host Site Supervisor

 • Adhere to the MCC code of conduct, safety rules and guidelines, drug-free workplace, and other policies outlined in the MCC Handbook and AmeriCorps Member Agreement

 • Represent MCC and host site in a professional and supportive manner to the public and media

 • Demonstrates good judgment and professionalism

 • Ability to serve both independently and as part of a team

 • Ability to manage time effectively and produce quality results with attention to detail

 • Demonstrates a desire to learn, serve others, and make a difference

-• Service conditions vary by site, but all Environmental Stewards should expect a portion of service, if not most to be outdoors
+• Service conditions vary by site, but all Environmental Stewards should expect a portion of service, if not all to be outdoors

 • High School diploma or equivalent